CSCI4850/S19-team1-project/README.md

 ## Demo
 This demo will demonstrate the capabilities of our network to classify images of recyclable materials.
 While not exemplary, it highlights two key ideas:
 1. Convolutional layers don't need to have giant kernel sizes in order to classify images.
-A deep enough network can achieve an impressive accuracy (considering the small kernel sizes) in a short amount of time.
+A deep enough network can achieve an above 50% accuracy (considering the small kernel sizes) in a short amount of time.
 2. It's important to provide convolutional networks with as much image variety as possible.
 In our case training with the Trashnet dataset, it's clear that the network has a difficult time ignoring features of the background when attempting to classify images, as the Trashnet dataset contains only images of recyclable materials on a white posterboard background.

 Almost all materials necessary to run the demo can be found in the Demo directory with the exception of the trained network model and weights, which are found in the Project directory.
 Assuming the entire repo has been cloned, no files should need to be moved in order to make things work.
 You will, however, need to provide your own set of images and image labels to feed to the demo.